-3. 2019 DRAFT INCOME TAX AMENDMENT BILL
+2019 Draft Income Tax Amendment Bill

-3.1.
-Repeal of the tax exemption for Certified Emission Reductions

-(Main reference: Section 12K of the Income Tax Act: clause 1 of the Draft Income Tax Amendment Bill)
+Repeal of the tax exemption for Certified Emission Reductions (Clause 1 of the Draft Income Tax Amendment Bill: Section 12K of the Income Tax Act)

-In 2009, government introduced the tax exemption for income generated from the sale of certified emission reduction credits arising from projects developed under the Clean Development Mechanism (CDM) of the Kyoto Protocol.
-The main aim of the incentive was to promote investments in eligible low carbon initiatives.
-Under the Carbon Tax Act, No 15 of 2019 ("Carbon Tax Act"), which became effective on 1 June 2019, taxpayers will now qualify for a carbon offset allowance of up to a maximum of 10 per cent of its total greenhouse gas emissions under the Carbon Tax Act.
-To avoid a double benefit scenario, where the same emissions reductions lead to both an income tax exemption under section 12K of the Act and a lower carbon tax liability for a taxpayer under the Carbon Tax Act, it is proposed that the tax exemption for certified emission reduction units from CDM projects is repealed to become effective from the date of introduction of the carbon tax.
+In 2009, government introduced a tax exemption for income generated from the sale of certified emission reduction credits arising from projects developed under the Clean Development Mechanism (CDM) of the Kyoto Protocol.
+To avoid a double benefit scenario, where the same emissions reductions lead to both an income tax exemption under section 12K of the Act and a lower carbon tax liability for a taxpayer under the Carbon Tax Act, it is proposed that the tax exemption for certified emission reduction units is repealed to become effective from the date of introduction of the carbon tax.

-Comment: Stakeholders acknowledged the potential for double benefits to project developers including taxpayers undertaking CDM projects.
-There were suggestions from stakeholders that the exemption should continue but is limited to those credits from projects that will not be used as offsets under the carbon tax.
+Some stakeholders acknowledged the potential for double dipping.
+Suggested that the exemption continues but is limited to those credits from projects that will not be used as offsets under the carbon tax

+Not accepted.

-Response: Not accepted.
-The carbon tax creates the economic incentives for the uptake of carbon offset projects in South Africa by helping to improve the financial viability of low carbon projects and making these projects more cost competitive with high carbon emitting initiatives.
+- The carbon tax creates the economic incentives for the uptake of carbon offset projects in South Africa by helping to improve the financial viability of low carbon projects and making these projects more cost competitive with high carbon emitting initiatives.
 The offset allowance provides an additional incentive for taxpayers to invest in low carbon projects and to help reduce their tax liability.
 To date, since the introduction of the tax exemption for CERs, there has also been a limited uptake of CDM projects in South Africa with only 15 projects issued with carbon credits.
-In light of this, the primary instrument that will drive investments in carbon offset projects over the short, medium and long term will be the carbon tax.

-Credits generated from projects developed under the CDM, Gold Standard (GS) and Verified Carbon Standard (VCS) can be used as offsets under the carbon tax.
-Maintaining the tax exemption for CERs could create further distortions in the market where credits from CDM projects qualify for preferential tax treatment compared to credits generated under the GS and VCS.
+In light of this, the primary instrument that will drive investments in carbon offset projects over the short, medium and long term will be the carbon tax. - Maintaining the tax exemption for CERs could create further distortions in the market where credits from CDM projects qualify for preferential tax treatment compared to credits generated under the GS and VCS.
 The repeal of the tax exemption will ensure a more equitable tax regime where offsets generated under the different carbon standards will be subject to similar tax treatment.

-3.2.
-Extension of the Energy Efficiency Savings Tax Incentive

-(Main reference: Section 12L of the Income Tax Act: clause 2 of the Draft Income Tax Amendment Bill)
+Extension of the Energy Efficiency Savings Tax Incentive (Clause 2 of the Draft Income Tax Amendment Bill: Section 12L of the Income Tax Act)

-In 2013, Government introduced the energy efficiency savings tax incentive to encourage investments in energy efficiency measures to help reduce emissions of greenhouse gases, address climate change, and promote efficient energy use.
+• In 2013, Government introduced the energy efficiency savings tax incentive to encourage investments in energy efficiency measures to help reduce emissions of greenhouse gases, address climate change, and promote efficient energy use.
 To date, the incentive has helped to promote significant investments in energy intensive sectors such as mining as well manufacturing amounting to about R 3 billion in total.
-The energy efficiency savings tax incentive has a sunset provision where only energy efficiency savings generated prior to the year of assessment ending before 1 January 2020 will be eligible to qualify for the incentive.
 During stakeholder consultations on the carbon tax, there were views that the energy efficiency savings tax incentive should be extended beyond 2020 to ensure that there is long term policy certainty on revenue recycling commitments made under the carbon tax.
 It was therefore proposed to extend the duration of the incentive to be aligned with the first phase of the carbon tax, ending 31 December 2022.

-Comment: There was broad support by stakeholders for the extension of the duration of the incentive.
+There was broad support by stakeholders for the extension of the duration of the incentive.
 Some stakeholders were of the view that the incentive should be extended beyond 2022.

-Response: Noted.
+Noted.

 As part of the holistic review of the Section 12L incentive, government will consider the overall design, administration and economic feasibility of the incentive.